 - Length = Length of the dog from nose to the tail tip + Height of dog from the ground to the elbow joints

 - Width = Width across the shoulders of the dog + 3cm x 2

-- Height = Height of dog from tip of the ears or head to the ground + 7cm
+- Height = Height of dog from the tip of the ears or head to the ground + 7cm

 If you are getting a permanent kennel that will be used for play, sleep and more, then guidelines aren’t 100% necessary and it’s more down to ensuring there is adequate room and your budget allows.
 So before investing what can be thousands in the top quality best dog kennel on the market, be sure to take measurements and buy the correct size for your dog!

-- Where do you live?
-What is the climate like?
+- Where do you live? – What is the climate like?
 If the climate is often cool then a wooden, heated kennel is probably the safest bet, but if the climate is already quite warm, then a metal or open kennel is best.

 - Is the roof of the kennel hinged or removable or can you easily fit inside the kennel?
 You’re going to have to clean the kennel out and so you should always ensure you are able to clean it correctly without injuring yourself.